 By Professor Ian Thomson

-Director of Lloyds Banking Group Centre for Responsible Business, Birmingham Business School, University of Birmingham
+Lloyds Banking Group Centre for Responsible Business, Birmingham Business School, University of Birmingham

-- More about Lloyds Banking Group Centre for Responsible Business
+- More about the Lloyds Banking Group Centre for Responsible Business

 - Back to Business School Blog

 The views and opinions expressed in this article are those of the author and do not necessarily reflect the official policy or position of the University of Birmingham.